anusreetp123/Electric-Vehicle-Data-Analysis/README.md

 State mandates, federal tax credits, and infrastructure investment are directly correlated with regional adoption rates 4 particularly in washington and the West.

+## Conclusion
+The U.S. EV market is expanding rapidly, led by Tesla and concentrated in Western states.
+Sustaining this momentum requires cleaner data, broader geographic adoption, and policy frameworks that incentivize both manufacturers and consumers.
+Closing the CAFV data gap is the most immediate analytical priority.